pac4j/play-pac4j/README.md

 First, the dependency on **play-pac4j_java** must be defined in the *build.sbt* file for a Java application:

     libraryDependencies ++= Seq(
-      "org.pac4j" % "play-pac4j_java" % "1.3.0-SNAPSHOT"
+      "org.pac4j" % "play-pac4j_java" % "1.3.0"
     )

-Or the **play-pac4j_scala** dependency for a Scala application.
+Or the **play-pac4j_scala2.10** or **play-pac4j_scala2.11** dependency for a Scala application.

-As it's a snapshot only available in the [Sonatype snapshots repository](https://oss.sonatype.org/content/repositories/snapshots/org/pac4j/), the appropriate resolver must also be defined in the *build.sbt* file:
+For snapshots that are only available in the [Sonatype snapshots repository](https://oss.sonatype.org/content/repositories/snapshots/org/pac4j/), the appropriate resolver must also be defined in the *build.sbt* file:

     resolvers ++= Seq(
       "Sonatype snapshots repository" at "https://oss.sonatype.org/content/repositories/snapshots/"